ccmaymay/awesome/README.md

 # Awesome Software
-A curated collection of software tools and libraries that I find rather awesome. :)
+A short list of software tools and libraries that I think are awesome :)

 ## Bash